smimram/GETCO2022/index.md

 meta-theoretical, for example in the form of previously unknown models, as well as practical in the form of new computational principles which have since then been incorporated into modern proof assistants.

+### Dynamical/hybrid/control systems and robotics

+#### Jonathan Barnak & Thomas Wanner

+### Topological persistence theory

+#### Gregory Ginot

+## Invited Speakers

+The list should be completed later on.

+### Directed topology, concurrency and distributed computing

+#### Krzysztof Ziemianski: _Higher dimensional automata: between topology and concurrency_

+Higher dimensional automata (HDA) are precubical sets with some additional structure.
+They serve as a model for concurrency, which can be examined with topological methods.
+Executions of an HDA can be regarded both topologically, as certain (directed) paths on its geometric realization, and combinatorially, as sequences of its cells.
+In my talk I will compare these two approaches and present a nice "permutahedral" model that unifies them.
+This model can be applied to construct some invariants of HDA and to show connections between executions of HDAs and braid groups.

+### Geometric aspects of logics, higher categories and rewriting

 #### Amar Hadzihasanovic: _Diagrammatic sets and homotopically sound rewriting_